Rasigar Mandram: Plot

 Rameshkanth (Mansoor Ali Khan) and Sathya (Babu Ganesh) are the most famous heroes of Tamil cinema.
 Kathiravan alias Kathir (Ganesh) is a fan of Rameshkanth, while Pandian (Gokul Krishna) is a fan of Sathya.
 They are heads of their respective fan clubs in their village, and they have a go at each other at every opportunity.
 Bharathi (Uma) is the new music teacher of the village school and is surprised to see that the village young men are all members of a cinema actor's fan club.

-When a foreign water company took water with the government permission from the village, Annachi (Jaguar Thangam) with few villagers demonstrates in the street.
+When a foreign water company took water from the village with the government's permission, Annachi (Jaguar Thangam) and a few villagers demonstrated in the street.
 Bharathi then explains to the villagers that the water plant would make the village a desert.
 Kathir's fan club members and Pandian's fan club members decide to protest on their respective sides.
 Bharathi wanted the fans to make peace, and Annachi reveals that they were all friends a few years back.
 In the past, Kathir and Pandian were friends, and Kathir's sister Kavitha (Bhanu) was about to marry Pandian.
-But one day, Pandian made fun of Kathir's favorite actor Rameshkanth, the friends fought, and the wedding was cancelled.
+One day, Pandian made fun of Kathir's favorite actor Rameshkanth, the friends fought, and the wedding was cancelled.

-The local politician Peethamparam (Mansoor Ali Khan) is getting money from the water company to support the project.
+The local politician Peethamparam (Mansoor Ali Khan) is receiving money from the water company to support the project.
 Peethambaram resorts to the divide and rule policy in the village; therefore, he creates a conflict between the two fan clubs.
 Pandian's group burns Kathir's fan club made with coconut leaves; thereafter, Peethamparam offers Kathir a small ground to construct a fan club.
-Rameshkanth then donates a huge amount for constructing a solid silver statue of him and the fan club.
-In the meantime, Kathir and Bharathi fall in love with each other.
+Rameshkanth then donates a large amount to construct a silver statue of him and the fan club.
+In the meantime, Kathir and Bharathi fall in love.
 Bharathi then advises Kathir to build a school in place of a fan club.
 One day, Pandian leaves his sick mother to attend Sathya's new film Pooja.
-His mother then died, and Kathir does all the funeral rites.
+His mother then died, and Kathir performed all the funeral rites.
 After his return to the village, Pandian is heartbroken.
 Pandian and Kathir patch up a quarrel, and the fan clubs are dissolved.
 Bharathi gathered more than 3000 signatures on a petition to stop the project and send it to Delhi.
-Finally, a collector visits the village and cancels the company's license, the company was allowed to bore to 300 ft but the company bored to 2000 ft.
+Finally, a collector visits the village and cancels the company's license.
+The company was allowed to bore to 300 feet, but it ended up boring to 2000 feet.